 The northbound lanes of I-75 were shut down at the 224 northbound, and traffic was re-routed.
 Traffic was backed up for about seven miles northbound, and traffic was congested for about three miles in the southbound direction, according to the Georgia Department of Transportation.
 However, the Henry County Police Department announced that all the lanes were re-opened by 4 p.m.

-Our Georgia accident attorneys at the Law Offices of Shane Smith are saddened to hear of this fatal Georgia motorcycle crash and would like to extend our deepest condolences and sympathies to the family and friends of the deceased motorcyclist.
+Our Georgia accident attorneys at Shane Smith Law are saddened to hear of this fatal Georgia motorcycle crash and would like to extend our deepest condolences and sympathies to the family and friends of the deceased motorcyclist.